 “Initial Tranche” means the tranche under the Initial Facility Agreement drawn down on August 31, 2000, with respect to the Series McGarret C of the Trust.

-The definition of “Fixed Payment Dates” in Section 2.2 is hereby deleted and replaced in its entirety by the following:
+(h)(i) The definition of “Fixed Payment Dates” in Section 2.2 is hereby deleted and replaced in its entirety by the following:

 The Initial Fixed Payment Date, each Applicable Payment Date and (if not an Applicable Payment Date) the Disposition Date.

-Clause (a) of the definition of “Fixed Amount” in Section 2.2 is hereby amended as follows:
+(i)(j) Clause (a) of the definition of “Fixed Amount” in Section 2.2 is hereby amended as follows:

 The words “or, if applicable, the Disposition Date” are hereby added following the words “Series Final Distribution Date” in the parenthetical.

-The following phrase is hereby added as clause (c) to the definition of “Fixed Amount” in Section 2.2:
+(j)(k) The following phrase is hereby added as clause (c) to the definition of “Fixed Amount” in Section 2.2:

 (c)    On the Initial Fixed Payment Date, all monies received by the Trust pursuant to the Facility Agreement with respect to the Applicable Tranche.

-The definition of “Floating Payment Date” in Section 2.3 is hereby deleted and replaced in its entirety by the following:
+(k)(l) The definition of “Floating Payment Date” in Section 2.3 is hereby deleted and replaced in its entirety by the following:

 The Initial Floating Payment Date, each Initial Floating Payment Date (Breakage Costs) and each Applicable Payment Date.

-Clause (ii) of the definition of “Floating Amount” in Section 2.3 is hereby amended as follows:
+(l)(m) Clause (ii) of the definition of “Floating Amount” in Section 2.3 is hereby amended as follows:

 The term “Notional Amount” is hereby deleted and replaced with the term “aggregate principal balance of the Applicable Tranche on such date; and”

-The following phrase is hereby added as clause (iii) to the definition of “Floating Amount” in Section 2.3:
+(m)(n) The following phrase is hereby added as clause (iii) to the definition of “Floating Amount” in Section 2.3:

 (iii) on the Initial Floating Payment Date, the sum of (a) the Initial Interest Payable; (b) the Initial Increased Amounts (if any); (c) the Initial Costs of Carry (if any); (d) the Initial Transaction Costs (if any); and (e) the Initial Principal Amount; and

-The following phrase is hereby added as clause (iv) to the definition of “Floating Amount” in Section 2.3:
+(n)(o) The following phrase is hereby added as clause (iv) to the definition of “Floating Amount” in Section 2.3:

 (iv) on the Initial Floating Payment Date (Breakage Costs), any breakage costs due to the Lenders under the Facility Agreement with respect to the Applicable Tranche incurred with respect to payments made on the Initial Floating Payment Date.